 There a confusing exception when you consider adjectives which end in a “gu” – like our friend aigu (acute), as in l'accent aigu.

-What it we want to use aigu with a feminine noun, like douleur (pain)?
+Why we want to use aigu with a feminine noun, like douleur (pain)?
 Normally we'd add a silent “e”.
-The problem is that “gue” in French is pronounced as “g”, with a silent “e” *and *“u” (You can see the same rule in English words like “fugue” or “vague”).
+The problem is that “gue” in French is pronounced as “g”, with a silent “e” and “u” (You can see the same rule in English words like “fugue” or “vague”).

 To get around this problem, French uses a trema: the feminine form of aigu is aigüe, as in douleur aigüe.
 Since the French Spelling Reform of 1990, the trema is officially supposed to go on the “u”, although you'll often still see people writing aiguë.

 French computers generally use the AZERTY keyboard layout, which has some major differences from our familiar QWERTY – including some special keys for typing accents.